alphagocc/deepin-mame/docs/source/techspecs/layout_files.rst

 collection
     Adds screens and/or items in a collection that can be shown or hidden by the user (see :ref:`layfile-parts-collections`).
-The name of the collection is specified using the required ``name`` attribute..
+The name of the collection is specified using the required ``name`` attribute.
 There is a limit of 32 collections per view. group
     Adds the content of the group to the view (see :ref:`layfile-parts-groups`).